chenxy19/OligoLiveFish/trajectory_to_nuclear_features/deep_learning/deep_learning_results.md

 Best DL (nucleus-level)         ← isolates representation contribution
 ```

-**Finding:** MLP-eng ≈ 0 for intensity targets while both tuned RF-eng (0.62) and Best DL (0.60) succeed.
+**Finding:** MLP-eng ≈ 0 for intensity targets while tuned RF-eng and Best DL both recover compaction signal.
+RF-eng matches Best DL for local_intensity_mean (0.620 vs. 0.602), while Best DL is stronger for nuc_intensity_mean (0.614 vs. 0.518).
 The signal is not recoverable by a neural net on engineered summaries — it requires either the raw trajectory representation (DL) or a tree-based model with the right inductive bias (RF).
-The DL advantage over tuned RF is methodological convenience (no feature engineering required), not a performance gain.
+The DL advantage over tuned RF is partly methodological convenience (no feature engineering required) and partly target-dependent performance.

 ---

 ## 12. Key Findings

-1. **Raw trajectory dynamics encode chromatin compaction** (intensity targets, R² ≈ 0.60), but **not spatial position** within the nucleus (positional targets, R² ≈ 0 across all models).
+1. **Raw trajectory dynamics encode chromatin compaction** (intensity targets, R² ≈ 0.60), while spatial-position targets are weak and model-dependent.
+Tuned RF captures modest signal for dist_to_membrane_nm and dist_to_centroid_nm, but raw-step DL remains near zero for these positional targets.
 2. **Single-seed evaluation is unreliable at this sample size.** CNN-large with one lucky seed gave R²=0.684 for local_intensity_mean; multi-seed gives 0.484 ± 0.320.
 CNN-medium is both more accurate (0.602) and more stable (±0.173).
 3. **The leakage finding:** The original random-split RF R²=0.393 for area_um2 collapses to 0.252 under a properly tuned nucleus-level split (and to −0.108 ± 0.037 for our untuned 3-seed RF).
 A substantial fraction of the original reported advantage was same-nucleus information leakage; the remainder survives with proper tuning.
 4. **Augmentation counterintuitively hurts intensity targets** (ΔR² = −0.179 for local_intensity_mean).
 Time reversal disrupts the temporal autocorrelation structure that carries the compaction signal.
 It slightly helps geometric targets (+0.014 to +0.058) where rotational symmetry is more relevant.
-5. **Combined representation wins for CNN; Cartesian wins for LSTM.** CNNs can selectively use features per channel--apparantly LSTMs can't filter noisy additional features effectively at small N.
+5. **Combined representation wins for CNN; Cartesian wins for LSTM.** CNNs can selectively use features per channel, whereas LSTMs appear less able to filter noisy additional features effectively at small N.

 ---